Jim Kerwin

-Jim Kerwin (March 23, 1941 – August 13, 2021) was an American retired basketball player and college coach.
+Jim Kerwin (March 23, 1941 – August 13, 2021) was an American basketball player and college coach.

 Kerwin, a 6'3" shooting guard from Long Branch, New Jersey who attended Croydon Hall High School in Middletown, New Jersey, came to Tulane and was a three-year starter for the Green Wave and one of the Southeastern Conference's top scorers.
 Kerwin left Tulane as the school's all-time leading scorer (since eclipsed) with 1,462 points.
 After the season, he was drafted by the New York Knicks in the 1963 NBA draft (sixth round, 45th pick), but never played in the National Basketball Association (NBA).

 Following an Amateur Athletic Union (AAU) career with the Phillips 66ers, Kerwin moved to coaching at the junior college level, coaching Northern Oklahoma College and Seminole State College, where he coached future NBA player Anthony Bowie.
 Kerwin then moved to Oklahoma as an assistant to Billy Tubbs for six seasons, coaching Sooner players such as Mookie Blaylock, Stacey King, Harvey Grant, Brent Price, and Ricky Grace, then moved to Dana Altman's staff at Kansas State for two seasons.
 He was then named head coach for the Western Illinois University, where he coached for eleven seasons, compiling a record of 135–174.
 He resigned in 2003, citing health concerns.

 Kerwin's brother Tom played basketball at Centenary College of Louisiana and for the Pittsburgh Pipers of the American Basketball Association (ABA).

 Kerwin died in Springdale, Arkansas at the age of 81.